 Make sure you get the plain unflavored variety, not the butter-flavored Crisco.

-Stir the Crisco shortening into the melted almond bark until it is melted and smooth.
+Stir the Crisco shortening into the melted candy until it is melted and smooth.

 One by one, dip the frozen Christmas Tree sandwiches into the melted almond bark.